piotrbajdek/mars-t/README.md

 # MARS-T

-**A reusable library and a CLI application to facilitate the colonisation of Mars**
+**A comprehensive library and command-line interface (CLI) tool designed to aid in the colonisation of Mars, by providing reusable resources and functionalities**

-[mars-t](https://github.com/piotrbajdek/mars-t) calculates the date and time on Mars based on an Earth's UTC, TAI or TT.
+[mars-t](https://github.com/piotrbajdek/mars-t) determines the date and time on Mars by utilising Earth's Coordinated Universal Time (UTC), International Atomic Time (TAI), or Terrestrial Time (TT).

+It provides two types of time:

 **1.** Mars Sol Date (MSD)

-**2.** Martian Coordinated Time (MTC) / Airy Mean Time (AMT)
+**2.** Martian Coordinated Time (MTC)/ Airy Mean Time (AMT)

 # USAGE

 ![help-image](https://github.com/piotrbajdek/mars-t/blob/main/docs/images/help-image.png?raw=true)

-It is moreover possible to link against mars-t using its library as a dependency for other astronomical projects (see [public functions](https://docs.rs/mars-t/0.2.0/mars_t/all.html#functions)).
+It is moreover possible to link against mars-t using its library as a dependency for other astronomical projects (see [public functions](https://docs.rs/mars-t/0.2.1/mars_t/all.html#functions)).

 # EXAMPLES